pulver/autodiff/README.md

       the original function.
 What doesn't need to exist cannot break.
     * Code bloat, reducing conceptual integrity.
 Control over the evolution of code is easier/safer when the code base is smaller and able to be intuitively grasped.
 * Accuracy of derivatives over finite difference methods.
-Finite difference methods always include a *Δx* free variable that must be carefully chosen for each application.
+Single-iteration finite difference methods always include a *Δx* free variable that must be carefully chosen for each application.
 If *Δx* is too small, then numerical errors become large.
 If *Δx* is too large, then mathematical errors become large.
 With autodiff, there are no free variables to set and the accuracy of the answer is generally superior to finite difference methods even with the best choice of *Δx*.

 ## Manual